theoeif/zigzag/README.md

 - **Maps:**
   - **MapTiler** provides the **map data and visual tiles** (roads, buildings, terrain, etc.).
   - **Leaflet** is the **map viewer** used to display and interact with maps in the browser.
-  - **MapLibre GL Leaflet** connects Leaflet with MapTiler’s vector tiles for smooth, modern map rende Package used : https://www.npmjs.com/package/@maplibre/maplibre-gl-leaflet.
+  - **MapLibre GL Leaflet** connects Leaflet with MapTiler’s vector tiles for smooth, modern map render Package used : https://www.npmjs.com/package/@maplibre/maplibre-gl-leaflet.

-The project is almost live and close to production readines : https://zigzag-project.org/

 ## 🔧 Project Setup